Smithfield, Virginia: History and industry

-Military actions of both the Revolutionary and Civil War took place in and around the town, as it was considered strategic due to its proximity to the James River.
+Military actions of both the Revolutionary and Civil War took place in and around the town, as it was considered strategic due to its proximity to the James River between Williamsburg and Richmond.
 Revolutionary Patriots used Wharf Hill as a safe harbor for receiving arms and supplies, and a vantage point for directing Federal cannon fire on Main Street.
 Its dock has welcomed the fictional drama of the real "Show Boat" (James Adams Floating Theatre).

 The Mansion on Main was the showplace home of a Victorian-era "Virginian of Virginians", Richard Samuel "R.S."
 Thomas (1837–1915).
 It was restored by Sala Clark in the late 1990s.
 His 1889 "urban" Queen Ann-style mansion changed the face of Smithfield (which had been dominated by colonial and cottage styles).
 Thomas helped to preserve the 1632 St. Luke's Church, which in the late 20th century was recognized as a National Historic Landmark.
 Thomas literally "wrote the book" on St. Luke's Church, The Old Brick Church Near Smithfield, Virginia, specifically to champion recognition of its 1632 date of construction and legacy.
 He presented his work to the Virginia Historical Society on December 22, 1891.

 He wrote: "It is my object to prove that this Church was built in 1632, and I shall prove it, 1.
 By the existence at that early date, of such strong, religious sentiment, as demanded a house of worship to the living God; 2.
 By tradition; 3.
 By lately existing records; and – 4.
 By the bricks and mortar of the Church itself."

+Architectural historians, archaeologists, and historians have examined the evidence and now suggest a completion date between 1685 and 1687.

 Today, Smithfield has a population of 8,100.
 It is approximately 10.1 sqmi in size.
-The ham production operation was purchased by a Chinese firm in 2014.